Student

 Year 5/6

-In this topic, the children learnt about the natural world.
-As scientists, they explored how evolution explains how some species adapt over time to their environment.
-A visit from Jungle Jonathan, exposed the children to animals up close and personal!
-From this, drawing skills were developed in art, as the children recreated animal pattern and texture using pencil and oil pastels.
+In our first Y5/6 topic, 'Spirit of Adventure', we learnt about the natural world.
+As scientists, we explored how evolution explains how some species adapt over time to their environment.
+A visit from Jungle Jonathan, showed the children some animals up close and personal!
+From this, drawing skills were developed in art, as the children recreated animal pattern and texture, using pencil and oil pastels.

-In DT, the children used a range of sewing stiches to produce their own bag, designed by themselves with a purpose in mind.
+In DT, the children continued to develop their sewing skills, using a range of sewing stiches to produce their own bag, designed by themselves with a purpose in mind.
+On top of this, we produced a range of writing from log books to information texts about the explorer, Sir Ernest Shackleton, as well as a narrative linked to our class reader: Skellig.

 Top